How nursing leadership can influence positive change

-Changing the culture in any organization isn’t easy.
-Martie Moore, Chief Nursing Officer at Medline Industries, says that to convince healthcare executives of culture change, nurse leaders should step into the role of executive-business partner.
+Changing the culture in any organization can be difficult.
+Martie Moore, MAOM, RN, CPHQ, chief nursing officer at Medline Industries, says that to convince healthcare executives of culture change, nurse leaders should step into the role of executive-business partner.
 Here are a few tips to get you started.

 Selling ideas is a short-term, “one-time shot” that doesn’t lead to sustained change, Moore says.
 Instead, think strategically and long-term.
 Influence others by understanding not only what you’re asking, but why you’re asking it.
 What’s the long-term purpose of the change?
 How will the request affect patient outcomes and costs in the long run?
 Do you have the data to demonstrate why an investment should be made?